 When I was a kid I wanted to be an astronaut.
 How cool that would have been!
 I had this fantasy that floating around in zero gravity would be the supreme experience.
-Well, I never made it to being an astronaut, but I did get to experience zero gravity-- or at least the next best thing to it: A floating tank.
+Well, I never made it to being an astronaut, but I did get to experience zero gravity—or at least the next best thing to it: a floating tank.

 It all started when I read the ad offered by a new spa opening in my town.
-“Being in a float tank is like relaxing in outer space” I was intrigued--could this be my childhood dream come true?
+“Being in a float tank is like relaxing in outer space” I was intrigued—could this be my childhood dream come true?

 I was as excited as I was scared about trying it.
 One reason is that they weren’t always called flotation tanks.
 In the beginning they had the ominous term: “sensory deprivation tanks” and there were all kinds of fears and superstitions about what would happen if you jumped into a tank that stripped away your senses.

 So how does it work?

 Imagine a tank about the length and width of a compact car and about the depth up to where the windows begin.
-It is filled with water less than half that--perhaps no more than the top rim of the tires.
+It is filled with water less than half that—perhaps no more than the top rim of the tires.
 Then it is filled with warm salt water that is extremely buoyant.
-So buoyant that you could completely fall asleep face up and not sink--so there is NO chance of drowning.
-You shower beforehand, and ease yourself into a front-loading door that lets you go in lengthwise, feet first.
+So buoyant that you could completely fall asleep face up and not sink—so there is NO chance of drowning.
+You shower beforehand and ease yourself into a front-loading door that lets you go in lengthwise, feet first.
 You close the door behind you and can use a small battery-operated light to get yourself situated.
-Once you’re all cozy you shut the light off-- and--well, then you float.
+Once you’re all cozy you shut the light off—and well, then you float.

 The salt water is the key.
-In the tank I use there is over 1000 pounds of salt solution are dissolved in the water.
+In the tank I use more than 1,000 pounds of salt solution are dissolved in the water.
 It is odd the first time you let go of the gravity thing.
 There is nothing supporting you and it is dark.
 The first thing I noticed about this state is that I became hyper-aware of my body.
 This was a nuanced feeling.
 As gravity loses its effect the little annoyances that come with being a sack of skin holding 206 bones also slips away.

 However, the biggest surprise was what happened to my brain.
 It slipped into what could be called a flow state.
-Almost immediately--I lost track of time and my body.
+Almost immediately–I lost track of time and my body.
 Whatever the worries of the day were melted away, and I was so in the present moment that the only sound was my rhythmic, almost hypnotic breathing.
 The combination of weightlessness, my brain going on autopilot, and my body on vacation conjured up a deep-deep smile.

 Houston, we have lift-off.

 The list of ailments that it’s supposed to help is nearly endless.
 Muscular aches, soreness, arthritis, fibromyalgia, and inflammation are the big ones that it purports to help.
-(I can vouch for all but the fibromyalgia--but only because I don’t have it.)
-There are studies on its use to enhance athletic performance, improve mood and even some serious scientific studies on helping individuals with Attention Deficit Disorder and Autism.
+(I can vouch for all but the fibromyalgia—but only because I don’t have it.)
+There are studies on its use to enhance athletic performance, improve mood and even some serious scientific studies on helping individuals with attention deficit disorder and autism.

-In doing some research for this article I came across an interesting fact that piqued my interest--so I’m passing it on.
+In doing some research for this article I came across an interesting fact that piqued my interest—so I’m passing it on.
 In 1980 both the Philadelphia Eagles and the Phillies began using floating tanks on a regular basis for their teams.
 After years of lackluster performance the Eagles won the NFC championship that year.
 The same year the Phillies won the World Series.